top of page

 ANNOUNCED May 2011

-I think we hold onto the feeling that Blackberry phones gave us and assume we're helpless without an aesthetically pleasing phone to match that hustler mindset.
-Having one of these did make you feel like you had it all together, but that's just good marketing.
-We always saw Blackberry phones in the hands of A-list celebrities or their frazzled assistants– associating the device with productivity and a good work ethic.
-How could anyone survive without their Blackberry?
+I think we hold onto the feeling that BlackBerry phones gave us and assume we’re helpless without an aesthetically pleasing phone to match that hustler mindset.
+Having one of these did make you feel like you had it all together, but that’s just good marketing.
+We always saw BlackBerry phones in the hands of A-list celebrities or their frazzled assistants—associating the device with productivity and a good work ethic.
+How could anyone survive without their BlackBerry?
 It was as if their entire life was loaded onto it.
-As cute as the Blackberry was, I don't think their design was any more practical than other phones or operating systems– just branding.
-That being said, this one still goes down in my top 5.
+As cute as the Blackberry was, I don’t think their design or operating system was any more practical than other phones from then or even today—just a device with good branding.
+That being said, it still goes down in my top 5.

 15. iPhone 4S